Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # First Milestone
 My first milestone required me to complete the hardware portion of the project.
 This included the frame, runners, belt system, and motors.
 These parts make the pen tip able to freely move in the XY plane.
 To move in the X-Axis a singular motor runs while to move in the Y-Axis motors move in opposing directions.

 One of the most significant obstacles with this assembly was the litany of small M3 and M2 screws as well as the precise direction and orientation needed for each part for the whole system to function.
-M2 screws proved especially tedious to install due to their minuscule size however I learned to use micro-tweazer and a magnetic screwdriver to easily install them.
+M2 screws proved especially tedious to install due to their minuscule size however I learned to use a micro-tweazer and a magnetic screwdriver to easily install them.

 The remaining portion of the project involves finishing the electrical wiring and firmware so that the pen plotter is functional.
 By Jun 15th I will finish the wiring and have the plotter drawing a simple image.
 By Jun 17th I will be able to create my own images for me.